Voice of the Faithful 2018 Conference: Progress & Promise

 Prof. Massimo Faggioli, Ph.D., also will speak.
 He is professor of theology and religious studies at Villanova, an internationally known theologian, expert on Vatican II and Pope Francis' leadership, prolific writer and sought-after speaker.
 He will address us on Vatican II's legacy for the laity, offering his view on what it means to be a lay person in today's Church.
 His views on the Church from Western European and American perspectives is sure to be thought provoking.

 Our third speaker will be Fr.
 William Clark, S.J., S.T.D., who will talk about lay leadership in our Church.
 Fr.
-Clark specializes in systematic theology, particularly ecclesiology, and he is particularly interested in parish life and issues affecting local church communities, which lay leadership certainly would affect.
+Clark specializes in systematic theology, particularly ecclesiology.
+His work is about grounding lay leadership in a theology of the people, according to the teachings of Vatican II.
+He is particularly interested in parish life and issues affecting local church communities.
 He also has extensive experience in parish pastoral work and retreat direction.

 In addition to these important presentations, attendees will hear VOTF leaders talk about progress and promise in three major areas:

-- Healing the wounds of clergy sexual abuse — The directors of our Broken Vessel™ Healing Circle program, former trustees Jayne O'Donnell and Bill Casey, will update attendees on the program's progress.
-By holding a mock circle, they also will demonstrate graphically to attendees how effectively they have used this restorative justice model to bring healing to those harmed by the clergy sexual abuse scandal.
+- Healing the wounds of clergy sexual abuse — The facilitators of our Broken Vessel™ Healing Circle program, former trustees Jayne O'Donnell and Bill Casey, will present an overview of Healing Circles and a progress update.
+By describing what a Healing Circle actually looks like, they will share with us how effective this restorative justice model can be in helping to heal those the clergy abuse scandal has harmed.

 - Holding dioceses accountable for financial transparency — VOTF's Financial Working Group, led by trustee Margaret Roylance, will announce the results of its second annual survey of diocesan online financial transparency.
 As in 2017, the FWG will study all 177 U.S. dioceses and rank them according to their degree of online financial transparency.
 The FWG's initial 2017 study revealed a wide disparity in online financial transparency.
 Based on responses to the initial report, we anticipate some movement toward greater financial transparency to be shown in this second report.